binarybottle/optimize_layouts/README.md

     - ASCII art visualization of the layout
     - Clear marking of constrained positions

-## Running parallel processes on SLURM
+## Optional: Running parallel processes on SLURM
 The examples below will use Pittsburgh Super Computing Bridges-2 resources.
 NSF ACCESS granted access for a keyboard layout optimization study (see **README_keyboards**).